f4exb/colrdx/README.md

 You need to install the "auto tools": automake and autoconf.
 On Debian distributions just install automake and the rest will follow as a dependency:
   - `sudo apt-get install automake`

 Then create the configure script and other things with the "auto tools".
-Just run the `bootstrap.sh` script.
+Just run the `bootstrap.sh` script inside the clone.
+  - `cd colrdx`
+  - `./bootstrap.sh`

+## Prerequisites
+The configure script will yell if you are missing libncurses development library.
+In Debian distributions this is installed with:
+  - `sudo apt-get install libncurses5-dev`

 ## Build
   - Make a build directory inside your clone
     - `mkdir build`